 Current consumer litigation against Intel “In re Intel Corp.
 CPU Marketing, Sales Practices and Products Liability Litigation, MDL No. 2828 (D. Oregon)” claims that its processing chips were defective and inferior products that lacked the quality and capability it continuously represented in its sales and marketing materials.
 As such, Intel violated state deceptive trade practice statutes and warranty and tort laws by making and selling them.
 Plaintiffs’ claims include breach of warranty and implied warranty, violations of state consumer protection laws, fraud and fraudulent concealment, negligence, restitution, and unjust enrichment.

-System performance impacted by the security patch on Intel computer chips may be most affected when multitasking between multiple applications and tabs in web browser or while running high resource I/O-Intensive problems like photo editing, gaming or computational programs.
+System performance impacted by the security patch on Intel computer chips may be most affected when multitasking between multiple applications and tabs in web browser or while running high resource I/O-Intensive problems like photo editing, gaming, or computational programs.
 Some tech experts have reported that security issues may still exist in certain Intel CPUs, even if performance is sacrificed with a security update.